cloudscribe/cloudscribe.SimpleContent/README.md

 Some sites do need a database though and we plan to support using both Entity Framework Core and MongoDb.
 If you need users to be able to register on your site or if you have more than a few editors, or for larger projects, you will typically want a database.

-My plan is to usually build sites without a database, but implement a migration utility to be able to migrate any site from files to a database later if the needs of the project require it.
+My plan is to usually build sites without a database (except for large projects), but implement a migration utility to be able to migrate any site from files to a database later if the needs of the project require it.

 ### Current Features
 * Cross platform, works on Windows, OSX, and Linux